 The days that followed were a blur as we planned our baby’s funeral.
 There were times where I couldn’t see how I could carry on or if the tears would ever stop.

 We had it confirmed by the Victorian Coroner that River was a category 2 SIDS case.
 Along with approximately 40% of SIDS babies, River had an inflamed trachea, which comes with the common cold.
 This was by no means enough to be a cause of death.

-There were no external risk factors present in River’s cot and he was on his back when I discovered him cold and lifeless in his cot.
+There were no external risk factors present in River’s cot and he was on his back when I discovered him cold and lifeless.
 Following the forensic autopsy, it wasn’t found that he had any virus or organ defect.
 River was healthy, strong and perfect in every way.

 So now we need to discover WHY this happens.
-We have to make sure that our future generation don’t suffer the loss that we have, and that we put River’s name up in lights for eternity as a symbol of hope for a cure.
+We have to make sure that our future generations don’t suffer the loss that we have, and that we put River’s name up in lights for eternity as a symbol of hope for the prevention of sudden and unexpected infant death.
 My baby’s death will never remain as purely a statistic.
 Our cause is River’s gift to the world.

 Alex Hamilton | Director of River’s Gift